2017 Online Trust Audit Methodology - January 2017

 - Domain, Brand & Consumer Protection

 The Audit is planned to be completed between mid-April and the end of May, 2017.
 In total, it is estimated that more than 500 million email headers and approximately 100,000 web pages will be analyzed.
-It is important to note a site's policies and practices may change after the sampling and the data only reflects findings based on this period of time.
-With the goal to drive adoption and awareness of best practices allowing all companies the ability to access their status and optimize their scores, OTA announced the criteria in late January 2017 via press release and on the OTA website, blog and external facing newsletters.
+With the goal to drive adoption and awareness of best practices, allowing all companies the ability to access their status and optimize their scores, OTA announced the criteria in late January 2017 via press release and on the OTA website, blog and external facing newsletters.

 Domain Locking – Domain locking is a security enhancement offered by most registrars to help prevent unauthorized transfers of your domain to another registrar or web host by locking your domain name servers.
 When your domain is locked, you'll be substantially protected from unauthorized third parties who might try to redirect your name servers or transfer your domain without your permission.
 Sites receive a penalty if their domain is not locked.

 Transport Layered Security (TLS) for Email – Sites which implement "opportunistic TLS" will receive bonus points.
 TLS helps prevent eavesdropping on email as it moves between email servers that have enabled TLS protections for email.
 Just as TLS can be used to secure web communications (HTTPS), it can secure email transport.
 To maximize the content security and privacy, TLS is required between all the servers that handle the message including hops between internal and external servers.
 TLS adoption will be assessed using TLS databases provided by Twitter, Google and others as well as examination of email received from audited entities.